dopplerchase/Chase_et_al_2021_NN/README.md

   This was the result of combineing the PSDs and DDA/GMM particles randomly to build the training and test dataset.

 3) Notebook for training the network using the synthetic database and Google Colab (tensorflow): Train_Neural_Network_Chase2020.ipynb
+  This is the notebook used to train the neural network.

 The data for the analysis on the observations are not provided here because of the size of the radar data.
-Please see the GHRC website if you wish to download the radar and in-situ data or contact me.
+Please see the GHRC website (https://ghrc.nsstc.nasa.gov/home/) if you wish to download the radar and in-situ data or contact me.
 We can coordinate transfering the exact datafiles used.

+The GPM-DPR data are avail. here: http://dx.doi.org/10.5067/GPM/DPR/GPM/2A/05